sipherxyz/protocol-contracts/transfer-proxy/readme.md

-## Rarible protocol Exchange smart contracts
+## Sipher protocol Exchange smart contracts

 ### Architecture

-Rarible exchange smart contracts are built using openzeppelin's upgradeable smart contracts library.
+Sipher exchange smart contracts are built using openzeppelin's upgradeable smart contracts library.
 So the smart contract code can be updated to support new features, fix bugs etc.

 Smart contracts are heavily tested, tests are provided in the test folder.